tdreyno/awardwinningfjords/source/2013/03/10/fjords-update-optimzation-cdn-gzip.html.markdown

 ---
-title: "New Features: Image Optimization, CDN and Gzip Support"
+title: 'New Features: Image Optimization, CDN and Gzip Support'
+blog_editor_id: 93
 ---

 Today I'm happy to announce the first round of new [Fjords](http://fjords.cc) features.
 If you're not yet a user, [find out more on the website](http://fjords.cc).